kalajc/skills-communicate-using-markdown/index.md

-This is my first time using markdown, I changed the index.md file and created a header with markdown.
+This is my first time using markdown, I changed the index.md file and created a header, a new picture, and added a code example.